 Q: What is the difference between dental bridge and implant?

 A: A dental implant is a free-standing unit that serves to fill a gap.
 It consists of a tiny post that goes right into the gums and acts as the root of a tooth.
 This makes it independent from the other teeth.
+For it to work, the adjacent teeth will not be decreasing in size, though.

 Q: Is a bridge better than an implant?